 - 1. In the Designer, select One Identity Manager Schema. - 2.
 Select the table and start the Schema Editor with the Show table definition task. - 3.
 Select the column and then the Column properties view. - 4.
 Select the More tab. - 5.
-Select all applicable values from the Synchronization information menu. - Not relevant for synchronization: The column is not displayed in the Synchronization Editor. - Has unique value: The column contains a unique value. - Has conditional default value: The column contains a value that is formatted automatically under certain conditions, for example by a customizer. - Has a default value: The column contains a value that is formatted automatically, for example by a formation rule. - Conditional mandatory column: The column is a mandatory column under certain conditions, for example if the value is checked by triggers. - Mandatory column: The column is a mandatory column. - 6.
+Select all applicable values from the Synchronization information menu. - Not relevant for synchronization: The column is not displayed in the Synchronization Editor. - Has unique value: The column contains a unique value. - Has conditional default value: The column contains a value that is formatted automatically under certain conditions, for example by a customizer. - Has a default value: The column contains a value that is formatted automatically, for example by a formation rule. - Conditional mandatory column: The column is a mandatory column under certain conditions, for example if the value is checked by triggers. - Mandatory column: The column is a mandatory column. - Multi-value sort order is significant: When identifying rogue modifications, the order of the values of multi-value schema properties is taken into account. - 6.
 Select the Database > Commit to database menu item and click Save.